bogdanovmn/jaclin/README.md

 * All boilerplate code is hidden under the hood
 ## Restrictions
 * Mutual exclusions for options
-* At least one of specified not required options has to be specified
+* At least one of specified not required options has to be used
 * Options dependencies
 ## Convenient
 * Option's short name auto-generation